 - The group meeting is a formal weekly meeting that includes everyone in the group and possibly with other guests.
-For now, two talks will be presented.
-One is a roughly hour-long formal presentation about research conducted in this lab, the other is a freestyle questioning session aiming to mimic the qualifying exam.
+For now, four talks will be presented.
+No egregious use of cell phones/labtops in the audience.
+(A flow-chart is available here).

 - Two randomly selective literature talks.
 A random number generator will be used and selective two fortunate/unfortunate group members.
 Each member give a 5-min uninterrupted talk of a recent paper.
 The talk is timed and should be 5.0±0.5 min.
 In the talk, the speaker should address four questions: 1) What is this paper talking about?
 2) What is the innovation/novelty in this paper?
 3) How do the authors illustrate the innovation/novelty in the paper?
 4) Why do you pick this paper?
 Q&A follows each talk.